- TOSIZE.ie

 2 minutes

-The old wind springs were too bad to repaint and moreover the connection between the parts was screwed.
-I made new wind springs with a glued connection of the miter cut parts
+The old wind springs were too bad to repaint and, moreover, the connection between the parts was screwed.
+I made new wind springs with a glued joint of the miter cut parts

-The measurements taken from the old wind springs and the required lengths ordered at TOSIZE.com.
-Because I no longer wanted to screw the parts, I always had one side of all 4 panels cut with a miter.
-Then used the old parts as a template to mark them and saw them to the exact size and shape.
-The long parts, with the mitred side, fastened together with duct tape so that a hinged effect was possible.
-The resulting V-shaped groove was then filled with waterproof wood glue and, after drying for a while, was put in the right shape and fixed with 4 pieces of tape.
-After drying the tape removed the sharp corner of the blunt and all cut edges treated with edge primer.
+The measurements taken from the old wind springs and the required lengths ordered from TOSIZE.co.uk.
+Because I no longer wanted to screw the parts, I always had one side of all 4 panels mitered.
+Then used the old parts as a template for marking and sawed them to the exact size and shape.
+The long parts, with the miter cut side, attached to each other with duct tape so that a hinged effect was possible.
+Then the resulting V-shaped groove filled with waterproof wood glue and, after drying for a while, put it in the correct shape and fixed with 4 pieces of tape.
+After drying, the tape removed the sharp corner of the stump, sanded and all sawn edges treated with an edge primer.
 After fitting and a very small piece of adjustment work mounted.
-And just disassembled again so that the painter can give all non-visible sides a lick of paint
+And just disassembled again so that the painter can give all invisible sides a lick of paint

 How next?